Diversifying Query: Region-Guided Transformer for Temporal Sentence Grounding: Related Work

-\textbf{Temporal Sentence Grounding in Videos.}\; Temporal sentence grounding aims at predicting the moment spans of the described activity given an untrimmed video and a language description, which is first proposed in~\cite{gao2017tall,anne2017localizing}.
-Early methods fall into two main categories: proposal-based methods and proposal-free methods.
-Proposal-based methods~\cite{ge2019mac,liu2018cross,zhang2019exploiting,wang2022negative} initially generate multiple candidate proposals and rank them based on their similarity with the description.
-Despite achieving promising performance, these methods are greatly limited by the high computational cost of proposal matching.
-Proposal-free methods~\cite{chen2020rethinking,lu2019debug,liu2022reducing,yang2022entity} are proposed to avoid the need for predefined candidate moments.
-Instead of relying on segment candidates, they directly predict the start and end boundaries of the target moments by leveraging cross-modal interactions between video and sentence.

-The recent success of detection transformer (DETR)~\cite{carion2020end} has inspired the integration of transformers into the temporal sentence grounding framework~\cite{lei2021detecting, sun2024tr, moon2023query}.
+\textbf{Temporal Sentence Grounding.}\; Temporal sentence grounding aims at predicting the moment spans of the described activity given an untrimmed video and a language description, which is first proposed in~\cite{gao2017tall}.
+Early methods fall into proposal-based methods and proposal-free methods.
+Proposal-based methods~\cite{liu2018cross,xia2022learning,wang2022negative} initially generate multiple candidate proposals and rank them based on their similarity with the description.
+Proposal-free methods~\cite{lu2019debug,chen2020rethinking,yang2022entity} are proposed to avoid the need for predefined candidate moments.
+Instead of relying on segment candidates, they directly predict the start and end boundaries of the target moments.
+The recent success of detection transformer (DETR)~\cite{carion2020end} has inspired the integration of transformers into the temporal sentence grounding framework~\cite{lei2021detecting, liu2022umt, lee2023bam}.
 DETR-based methods simplify the whole process into an end-to-end manner by removing handcrafted techniques.
-However, due to the lack of task-related guidance for the learnable queries to serve a specific mode, almost all the previous methods generate numerous overlapped and redundant predictions.
-In contrast, our RGTR improves the diversity of queries and eliminates redundant predictions by introducing explicit regional priors.
+However, due to the lack of task-related guidance for the learnable queries to serve a specific mode, almost all previous methods generate numerous overlapped and redundant proposals.
+In contrast, our method eliminates overlapped proposals by introducing regional guidance.

-\textbf{Detection Transformers.}\; Recently, Transformer~\cite{vaswani2017attention} has raised great attention in computer vision~\cite{dosovitskiy2020image,wang2018non,carion2020end}.
-The adoption of transformers to object detection (DETR)~\cite{carion2020end} builds a fully end-to-end object detection system based on transformers, which largely simplifies the traditional detection pipeline.
-It also achieves notable performances compared with highly optimized CNN-based detectors.